 You are required to have a

-to drive legally in Bolivia, and it is your obligation to learn about national and local traffic laws.
+to drive legally in Bolivia, and it is your obligation to learn about national and local traffic laws and to speak Spanish.
 You are responsible for any violations or accidents you may have caused and ignorance of the law is not normally accepted as an excuse.
-You can acquire an international driver's license for short-term driving here, but you must apply for a Bolivian driver's license if you are not here on a tourist or other short-term visa, of if you extend your stay, and of course, if you are a
+You can acquire an international driver's permit for short-term driving here, but you must apply for a Bolivian driver's license if you are not here on a tourist or other short-term visa, of if you extend your stay, and of course, if you are a

 You should always be aware of road conditions as well as